Site icon Our Breathing Planet

 Balsam Fir Distribution, Habitat, and Ecology

 The breathtaking and culturally important Balsam Fir evolved as native to a moderately limited section of the earth’s surface.
 The location of that zone of habitation isn’t much of a surprise, however.
-That’s because it developed as endemic to part of North America.
+That’s because the beauty developed as endemic to part of North America.

-But, within the confines of that continent, the Gymnosperm only inhabits a very specific portion of it.
+But, within the confines of that continent, the captivating Gymnosperm only inhabits a very specific portion of the landmass.
 The vast majority of its natural territory appears inside the national boundaries of Canada.
 There, it lives in most of the eastern and central regions of the nation.

-From there, however, it spreads southward, although in smaller concentrations.
-Inside the United States, the flora mainly lives in the northeastern section.
-It’s seen from Maine to the Appalachian Mountains of west Virginia in the east, to as far west as Minnesota.
+From this setting, however, it spreads southward, though in admittedly smaller concentrations.
+Inside of the United States, the flora mainly lives in the northeastern section.
+It’s seen from Maine to the Appalachian Mountains of West Virginia in the east, to as far west as Minnesota.

-Fortunately, Nature blessed this species with a high degree of adaptability regarding its choice of habitat.
+Fortunately, Nature blessed these intrepid species with an impressive degree of adaptability in its choice of habitat.
 The wonder thus appears in a comparatively wide range of ecosystems.
-This includes both mixed forests, with deciduous trees, as well as forests purely of fir trees.
+This includes both mixed forests, holding deciduous trees, as well as forests formed purely of fir trees.

-It also tolerates a variety of soil types, and manages with a range of moisture levels.
+It also tolerates a wide variety of soil types, and even manages to thrive with a range of moisture levels.
 Altitudes also do not deter the intrepid flora from taking up residence.
 That’s true since the amazing plant resides anywhere from sea level to heights reaching all the way to the treeline.

-The Balsam Fir also plays an important role in the wild, in addition to human culture.
+The gorgeous Balsam Fir also plays a vitally important role in the wild, in addition to human culture.
 Its large seed cones disintegrate after laying on the ground for a time.
-While the wind disperses most, small mammals also consume some.
+While the wind disperses most, small mammals also consume some of them.
 Moose and deer also feed on the foliage.

-Those same small creatures also help to disperse the seeds, via their droppings.
-Even under ideal conditons, though, only around half of all seeds remain viable.
-Once a tree does take root, barring outside interference, a typical lifepsan equals roughly 200 years.
+Those same small creatures also assist in the dispersal of the seeds, via their droppings.
+Even under completely ideal conditions, though, only around half of all seeds remain viable.
+Once a tree does succed in taking root, barring outside interference, a typical lifepsan equals roughly 200 years.

 Species Sharing Its Range

-Check out our other articles on 4 Remarkable Reptiles of Australia, Eurasian Brown Bear, Lake Atitlan, Texas Blind Salamander, Scarce Swallowtail, Wolf Eel, Jamaican Iguana
+Check out our other articles on 4 Remarkable Reptiles of Australia, Eurasian Brown Bear, Lake Atitlan, Texas Blind Salamander, Scarce Swallowtail, Wolf Eel, Indian Vulture, Jamaican Iguana

 Exit mobile version